Understanding the differences between independent living, assisted living and long-term care

 Independent living residences

 The objective of independent living communities is to enable seniors to continue to pursue active, social, healthy lifestyles for as long as possible.
 Emphasis is on comfortable, safe surroundings and a stimulating active-aging environment.
-Residents have choice and have complete control of their lives and possess the mobility and desire to take advantage of their retirement residence’s offerings.
+Residents enjoy freedom of choice and have complete control of their lives; they possess the mobility and desire to take advantage of their retirement residence’s offerings.
 Features common to independent living residences: